ggplot 101 recitation 🎃

 Can you color the data based on year?

-Can you color and change shape based on country?
+Can you change color and change shape based on country?

 Can you make a plot showing the distribution of weights of all giant pumpkins entered in 2021?